cvcenit/coulomb-project-core-cs11/README.md

   > choose_mode(output_file=None) - If the user inputs an output file, it will return the mode '', where the game file will take the player's move sequence and redirect its output towards the output file; otherwise, it will return the mode 'play', where the game will run and will be taking inputs throught the terminal.

 ### Graphical User Interface (GUI)
+* Main Menu
+  * Play Menu
+    - Only allows ten(10) unique player names.
+    - A dialogue box pops up whenever a player inputs an existing character name and when existing character names exceeds maximum amount.
+    - Has two(2) pages that the user can flip through.

+  * Leaderboards Menu
+    - Filters through the saved character data based on the leaderboards' category.

+  * Options Menu
+    - Sets the volume for music and special effects from a scale of 0% - 100% based on user input.

+  * Quit Button
+    - Terminates the main loop; exits the game.

 ### Gameplay
 * Map and Map Attributes